 Their prize the last of ynnocence,

 But al thyngs ende,

 The two young men, now something else, were upon each other in an instant, their strange and deadly blades flashing, but it was over far too quickly.

-Earnest beat down upon Tucker’s blade with his own, and Tucker dropped to his knees, but the young man with light-blue skin sliced Earnest across the right leg just below the knee, and as the bronze-skinned boy fell to his right knee, Tucker took advantage of that momentary opening.
+Earnest beat down upon Tucker’s blade with his own, and Tucker dropped to his knees, but the young man with light-blue skin sliced Earnest across the right leg just below the knee.
+As the bronze-skinned boy dropped to his right knee, Tucker took advantage of that momentary opening.
 He stood and sliced across Earnest’s exposed neck in a rush of fury, and the college boy’s head flew from his bronze shoulders to roll across the wooden planks of the burning stage.

 Blood erupted in a fountain from the neck stump as Earnest’s finely-honed, bronze, headless body collapsed to the stage.

 Mary was horrified, but not as horrified as she was a second later.